Hot Dogma: Track listings

-LP version
+Original LP version

-CD and cassette versions
+CD, cassette and reissue LP versions

 The unlisted segue and "Life Kills" are indexed as one 5:52-long track on the iTunes and Spotify releases.

-Hot Dogma - The Interview Disc
+Hot Dogma – The Interview Disc

 LP copies of Hot Dogma were bundled with a pack-in 7" single, containing a humorous open-ended interview with TISM and blank spaces for a DJ to insert the questions.
 Both sides contain the same interview.